rerobots/docs/pages/hardshare/tutorials/misty.md

 ## Make a sandbox

-At this stage, your workspace deployment with a Misty robot is ready for the kind of low-level access demonstrated in the tutorial at </tutorials/proxy_fixedmisty>
+At this stage, your workspace deployment with a Misty robot is ready for the kind of low-level access demonstrated in the tutorial [Try the Misty API with a proxy](/tutorials/proxy_fixedmisty).

 To provide a faster and simpler (and also more constrained) experience for remote users of your Misty, you can make a sandbox.